alexisrolland/docker-openssl/README.md

 $ docker build -t docker-openssl:latest .

 # Run Docker container in interactive mode
-# Make sure you replace <your_path> with your target folder, this is where files will be created
+# Make sure you replace `<your_path>` with your target folder, this is where files will be created.

+# For Docker Desktop (Windows Pro)
 $ docker run -it --rm -v "C:\your_path:/openssl-certs" docker-openssl

+# For Docker Toolbox (Windows Home)
+$ docker run -it --rm -v "/c/your_path:/openssl-certs" docker-openssl
 ```

 # Generate Keys